omerayyildiz/no-style-please/about.md

 **FREELANCER; — 2017-PRESENT**

-I successfully brought brand, poster, logo, banner and many design works to my customers.
+I successfully brought brand, poster, logo, banner and many design pieces of work.
 Thanks to the good communication I have established with people, many of my customers have been satisfied with my service.

 ## EDUCATION